yuhattor/copilot-patterns/contents/en/collaboration/coaching-on-prompts.md

 ---
-name: "Coaching on Prompts and Code Generating Process"
+title: "Coaching on Prompts and Code Generating Process"
 description: "Review your peers' prompts and give them feedback so that they can improve their prompts."
 authors: [yuhattor]
 category: collaboration